mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

    - Collection is updated locally and in cloud
    - Statistics are recalculated
    - UI reflects changes immediately
+   - Users can track card condition, purchase info, and grading
+   - Collection can be filtered and sorted by various criteria
+   - Users can switch between grid and list views
+   - Users can search for cards to add to their collection
+   - Users can add cards directly from the card details page
+   - Users can toggle card labels on/off for better visibility

 ## External Dependencies